 Just outside of Foz do Iguaçu is Itaipu Binacional.
 It’s the largest hydroelectric power plant in the world in terms of generating energy.
 If you are interested in engineering, it’s well worth a visit.

 You can get to the dam by public bus.
-Admission is BRA$26 for the Panoramic Tour.
+Admission is BRA$26 for the Panoramic Tour (as of June 2014).
 There are tours on the hour from 8am to 4pm.
 Visitors board a double decker bus and are taken to viewpoints of the dam, eventually crossing over the dam into Paraguay and back to the visitor’s center.
 It lasts about an hour.
 Alternatively, a more thorough Special Tour is available for BRA$64.
 It takes visitors into the inner workings of the dam and runs about two and a half hours.

 The first part of the tour stops at a viewing platform where there’s a large mural and huge robot statue.
 While on the bus and at the viewing platform, you learn many things about the dam.